junxit/us-congress-bills-110/metadata.md

 - 2008-05-15 — Introduced in Senate
 - 2008-05-15 — Referred to the Committee on the Judiciary. (text of measure as introduced: CR S4285-4286)
 - 2008-05-15 — Sponsor introductory remarks on measure.
 (CR S4286)
+- 2008-05-22 — Committee on the Judiciary.
+Ordered to be reported without amendment favorably.
+- 2008-05-22 — Committee on the Judiciary.
+Reported by Senator Leahy without amendment and with a preamble.
+Without written report.
+- 2008-05-22 — Committee on the Judiciary.
+Reported by Senator Leahy without amendment and with a preamble.
+Without written report.
+- 2008-05-22 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(consideration: CR S4845-4846; text as passed Senate: CR S4846)
+- 2008-05-22 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 746.
+- 2008-05-22 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (consideration: CR S4845-4846; text as passed Senate: CR S4846)